albrow/blog-old/README.markdown

 ## What's This?
-This the code that powers my blog.
+This is the code that powers my blog.
 It's based on Jekyll and Octopress.
 It's designed to be blazing fast and cheap to maintain.
-It's current home on the internet is http://blog.alexbrowne.info.
+You can see it at http://blog.alexbrowne.info.

 I've decided to open-source it so that interested people can take a gander at the code.
 However, I haven't really designed this blog with modification and extension in mind.
 It's *not* a full-fledged blogging framework.
 I don't expect you to fork it or use it as is (but you are free to do so if you want to).
 Instead, I invite you to look at the interesting parts, learn from it, copy/modify parts of it, and give me some feedback if you want.

-There are tons of [other open-source Jekyll blogs](https://github.com/mojombo/jekyll/wiki/Sites) out there.
+If you're into this sort of thing, there are tons of [other open-source Jekyll blogs](https://github.com/mojombo/jekyll/wiki/Sites) out there.

 ## How it works
 * Posts are written in markdown and compiled to html. (a standard Jekyll feature)